dfmdmx/dfmdmx.github.io/_projects/2019-07-21-production-cloud-server.md

 The machine client installation file is available at the [Software Downloads](/open-source/#software-downloads) section.

-## Software downloads
-These are my public repositories hosted on GitHub.
-They are also available on my GitHub profile [https://github.com/dfmdmx](https://github.com/dfmdmx).

-{% include index-repositories.html %}

-### Development team
-The software was created and its currently maintained by Daniel Fernández and Saúl Pilatowsky.

 ## Compatible CNC machines

 ### Medium Aluminum CNC Generation 2.0 Current